Woodland, Washington • Opening Spring 2027

 Outdoor Activities on the Lewis River • 45 Min from Portland

 World-class salmon and steelhead fishing on the property.
 A golf course right next door.
+Dark-sky aurora viewing from the estate grounds.
 Mount St. Helens 45 minutes away.
 Pacific Northwest hiking, riverside recreation, and luxury stays — all from one estate.

 On-Site Salmon & Steelhead Fishing • Golf Course Next Door • 45 Min to Mt St Helens • 45 Min from Portland (PDX)